FatemeAmere/Model-Viewer/README.md

 [cyTriMesh.h](https://github.com/cemyuksel/cyCodeBase/blob/master/cyTriMesh.h) was used for reading model data.
 The project uses OpenGL 4.6.

-Here is a demo with the famouse Utah teapot:
+Here is a demo with the famous Utah teapot:
 ![Alt Text](demo.gif)

-Also this:
+Also this yoda with 7 materials:
 ![Alt Text](demo2.gif)